lyklecharova/react-project/README.md

      Home page,
      Dashboard page (with no access to Edit and Delete buttons, only able to read content), Login and Register pages.
-    * A logged-in user (author) should have access to the Create Recipes, Profile, and Logout pages.
+    * A logged-in user (author) should have access to the Create Recipes and Logout pages.
             * A logged-in user (author) has access to Edit and Delete buttons.

 ######################################################################################